What’s the Difference Between a Period and a Withdrawal Bleed?

 A true period only comes after ovulation, while a withdrawal bleed is the result of a hormone drop without ovulation.
 Both look similar, but they mean very different things.

-✨ If you’d like support in understanding what your body needs to restore a healthy rhythm, I work one-on-one with women with PCOS in their 20s to mid-40s to create a personalized plan for regular, predictable cycles.
+✨ If you’d like support in understanding what your body needs to restore a healthy rhythm, as a period dietitian, I help women in their 20s through early 40s regulate their periods, ease frustrating PMS, and boost their energy and fertility, so they can feel more like themselves again.
 Book a discovery call to learn more!